lupyuen/pinephone-nuttx-usb/README.md

 -   [a64_wait](https://github.com/lupyuen/pinephone-nuttx-usb/blob/main/a64_ehci.c#L3474-L3573) to wait for a USB Device to be connected...

-    But it blocks on a Semaphore.
+    But it blocks on a Semaphore waiting for a Root Hub Port.

 If [a64_wait](https://github.com/lupyuen/pinephone-nuttx-usb/blob/main/a64_ehci.c#L3474-L3573) is successful, [ehci_waiter](https://github.com/lupyuen/pinephone-nuttx-usb/blob/main/a64_usbhost.c#L82-L118) will call [a64_enumerate](https://github.com/lupyuen/pinephone-nuttx-usb/blob/main/a64_ehci.c#L3820-L3861)